 In the present study, Jos variety performed competitively better and responded better to the treatments applied more than the Roma VF and Beef varieties in all of the parameters measured.
 Jos variety treated with single or combinations of MLE, NLE and PM recorded the highest values in both vegetative and reproductive stages throughout the sampling period, followed closely was RVF while Beef recorded the lowest values.
 The difference in growth and yield between the three varieties could be due to their distinct growth habits (Agyeman et al., 2014), genetic makeup of the individual variety and adaptability to the soil as well as the nutrient contents of the plant extracts under study.
 The choice of varieties and the application rates of either organic or inorganic fertilizers can help improve tomato yields.

 Plants damaged by pests and diseases (leaf infested) were only observed on the control treatment and the sole application of PM.
-The non-infestations of pests on plants treated by MLE and NLE could be attributed to reports that Moringa and Neem extracts possess pesticidal and insecticidal properties (Habib et al., 2015,Mishra& Mishra (2002).
+The non-infestations of pests on plants treated by MLE and NLE could be attributed to reports that Moringa and Neem extracts possess pesticidal and insecticidal properties (Habib et al., 2015; Mishra and Mishra, 2002).
 The use of Neem and Moringa leaf extracts in this study may have given the crop some immunity, reducing yield loss and, as a result, supporting the crop's increased productivity and yield.

 Conclusion

 Crop productivity is affected by many factors and these factors limit plant growth and development.
-Foliar application of antioxidants, PGRS, herbs, botanicals, and certain nutrient sources to plants improves biotic and abiotic stress tolerance, resulting in a higher economic return.
+Foliar application of antioxidants, PGRs, herbs, botanicals, and certain nutrient sources to plants improves biotic and abiotic stress tolerance, resulting in a higher economic return.

 The application of MLE and NLE gave significant effect on growth and yield of tomato.
 The pronounced effects of MLE and NLE observed in yield performance of tomato in this study was found to be concentration dependent because 10 litres diluted MLE and NLE proved more effective as compared to 5 litres concentration.